Find out how the VAT Capital Goods Scheme (CGS) works, the items covered by the scheme, the rules and how adjustments and disposals are affected.

 When you register for VAT, you deduct one complete interval from the period of adjustment (normally 10 years for land and buildings) for each complete year (12-month period) that’s elapsed between the date of first use of the asset (see paragraph 11.3) and the date of registration.

 VAT that you incurred on the asset while you were unregistered is non-deductible and so the baseline recovery percentage for the CGS is nil.

-The first interval applicable to the asset will run from the date of first use (see paragraph 11.3) to the day before the start of your first tax year (that is, finishing at the same time as the registration period - see VAT Notice 706: partial exemption).
-The legislation treats this as a subsequent interval and so any taxable use of the asset during the registration period will enable you to make an adjustment in your favour.
+The first interval applicable to the asset will run from the date of first use (see paragraph 11.3) to the day before the start of your first tax year (finishing at the same time as the registration period – see VAT Notice 706: partial exemption).
+The legislation treats this as a subsequent interval and so any taxable use of the asset during the registration period will allow you to make an adjustment in your favour.
 Because pre-registration use is accounted for by a (potential) decrease in the number of intervals, only use in the registration period needs to be taken into account in considering the first interval adjustment.
 You then need to monitor taxable use over remaining subsequent intervals, making adjustments in the normal way.